Charles Illingworth: Interwar years (Edinburgh)

 After qualifying as a medical doctor, Illingworth undertook a period as house physician at the Derbyshire Royal Infirmary.
 He then continued with further training in his chosen speciality of surgery, studying and working from 1922 in the Royal Infirmary of Edinburgh with Harold Stiles and David Wilkie.
 By 1925, Illingworth had qualified FRCSEd (Fellow of the Royal College of Surgeons of Edinburgh).
 In the period 1926–7, he studied abroad at the Barnes Hospital, St Louis, Missouri, USA (now the Barnes-Jewish Hospital): "During the years 1926–27 the following men arrived for various prolonged periods of study [...]
 C. F. W. Illingworth, of Edinburgh, Scotland, came here as a fellow of the Association of Surgeons of Great Britain and Ireland and stayed a year.
 He obtained his fellowship under the direction and help of Professor Wilkie of Edinburgh, who sent him here.
 He in turn was replaced by Bruce Dick, also of the University of Edinburgh, who came on a fellowship of the International Health Board of the Rockefeller Foundation and stayed eight months.
 Both Dr. Illingworth and Dr. Dick co-operated with Dr. Gopher in some experimental studies."
 The following year (1928) Illingworth married Eleanor Mary Bennett, with whom he had four sons.

-In 1929, Illingworth's thesis was awarded with a Gold Medal.
+In 1929, Illingworth's MD thesis was awarded with a Gold Medal.
 During this period in Edinburgh, Illingworth also wrote or co-wrote two surgical textbooks which remained in print for many years, going through many editions.
 Text Book of Surgical Pathology (1932) was co-authored with Bruce M. Dick, and went through twelve editions by 1979.
 The other textbook, Short Text Book of Surgery (1938) reached a ninth edition by 1972.
 In the three years before the outbreak of the Second World War, Illingworth held the position of Conservator of the Museum of the Royal College of Surgeons of Edinburgh (1936–1939).
 By 1939, he had obtained his ChM (Master of Surgery) qualification.